dzackgarza/Notes/Class_Notes/2020/Fall/Algebraic Curves/sections/13 Lecture.md

 Note that as a consequence, it will definitely be rational in $q$, and will have a simple pole at $t=1$.

-There's no major idea for the proof: when the
+There's no major idea for the proof: when the degree of the divisor class is sufficiently large, we just have an exact formula.
+If it is smaller, than the formula involves the dimension of the linear system.

+## Proof of Rationality

+When $g=0$